The minimum wage

 The minimum rates that apply to starting-out workers, and employees on the training minimum wage (before tax), are:

-Employees have to be paid at least the minimum hourly wage rate for any extra time worked over eight hours a day or 40 hours a week.
+Employees have to be paid at least the minimum hourly wage rate for any extra time worked over eight hours a day or over 40 hours a week or 80 hours per fortnight.

 Anyone who thinks they are being paid less than the minimum wage should call the Ministry of Business, Innovation and Employment on 0800 20 90 20.